adam-mcdaniel/cable-lang-cxx/README.md

 # cable-lang-cxx

-Cable-lang is a programming language that compiles to C++.
-It runs very fast, but it's extremely high level.
-It's also dynamically typed.
-Here's an example script in Cable-lang.
+cablelang is a very high level programming language that compiles to C++.

+## Features
+- Speed
+    Cablelang is extraordinarily fast for such a high level language.
+    Although there is overhead from all the abstraction and high level operations that cablelang, the drop in performance is barely noticable.
+It out performs languages like Python very easily.

+- Dynamic Typing
+    Cablelang, although it is a compiled language, supports dynamic typing.
+This means that it's much easier to manipulate variables and that your programs are more expressive.

+- Multi-paradigm
+    Iterative / procedural, functional, and object oriented programming are all supported by cablelang.

+- Foreign Function Interface
+    Because cablelang compiles directly to C++, you can easily integrate C++ code into your cablelang program.
+Here's an example foreign function.

 ## Examples